brodyberg/fsharp_flashcards/README.md

 by Don Syme and [Programming F# 3.0](http://www.amazon.com/Programming-F-3-0-Chris-Smith/dp/1449320295/ref=sr_1_1?ie=UTF8&qid=1383850704&sr=8-1&keywords=f%23+3.0) by Chris Smith.
 Additionally there are flashcards covering concepts discussed on [F# for fun and profit](http://fsharpforfunandprofit.com/).

+The goal of the deck is to assist in the mastery of:
+* F# syntax
+* Idiomatic F#
+* Idiomatic functional programming

 To use this file, install AnkiSrs from the link above and choose File->Import.

 Thanks